Sunday, September 29, 2024

 • life insurance: to be discussed elsewhere

-• checking account: minimum amount, maybe $1,000
+• checking account: minimum amount, maybe $1,000.
+Max depends on history.

 • money market account: SVWXX -- park your cash until you decide on other investment options